Hello! Click on one of our members below to chat on Whatsapp

 The Machu Picchu Historic Sanctuary covers 32,952 acres and accompanies 10 diverse ecological zones from glacial peaks to tropical forests.
 It also homes over 450 species of birds and 200 species of orchids!

-Along the 42-kilometer or 26-mile trail, you’ll walk along the original cobblestone path and staircases the ancient Incan kings walked nearly 500 years ago.
+Along the 42-kilometer or 26-mile trail, walk along the original cobblestone path and staircases the ancient Incan kings walked nearly 500 years ago.
 Experience altitudes of up to 4,200 meters, famous archeological sites, diverse landscapes, and an array of plants and wildlife.
 This challenging hike never has a dull moment and is perfect for any adventurer looking for a rewarding and illuminating experience.

 Find more detailed information here!